mabelvj/data-analyst-nanodegree/P3-wrangle-openstreetmap-data/Project_3_OpenStreetMap_SQL/Project_3_OpenStreetMap.md

 ### Additional Suggestion and Ideas

 #### Control typo errors
-* Build a parser for the csv file to intensively find error patters, involving special characters, before writing into database.
-The csv had special characters and they were all written into de database, so this could work.
+* Build a parser for the `csv` file to intensively find error patters, involving special characters, before writing into database.
+The `csv` had special characters and they were all written into de database, so this could work.

+    - **Benefits**: having special characters corrected will result in a cleaner and more standardized outlook of the information.

+    - **Anticipated issues**: it may be hard to deal with special characters in a SQL environment.
+Some users may not have compatibility with the special characters: using `UTF-8` is encouraged.

 * Make format rules clear so the users know the format required for inserting the information.
+Rules must be clear and easy to follow.

+    - **Benefits**: stating rules will result in a more professional and standardized information.

+    - **Anticipated issues**:  some users may have problems following the standardizing rules and other may just skip them and directly insert information at their will.

-* Develope a script or bot to clean the data regularly or certain period.
+* Develop a script or bot to clean the data regularly or certain period.

+    - **Benefits**: the script will help to keep the quality of the map up to a good level with a continuous basis.

+    - **Anticipated issues**: continuous work in the script must be done in order to keep it continuously improving and detecting new variations in the patterns of the information inserted by users.

 # Files
 * `Project_3_OpenStreetMap.md` : this file
+* `Project_3_OpenStreetMap.pdf` : pdf of this document
 * `README.md`: a copy of this file
-* `Malaga.osm`: too big, export from here  [https://www.openstreetmap.org/#map=10/36.6299/-4.4907](https://www.openstreetmap.org/#map=10/36.6299/-4.4907) (results may be different since I selected the area manually)
+* `Malaga.osm`: too big, export it from here  [https://www.openstreetmap.org/#map=10/36.6299/-4.4907](https://www.openstreetmap.org/#map=10/36.6299/-4.4907) (results may be different since I selected the area manually)
 * `1_mapparser.py` : find unique tags in the data
 * `2_tags.py` : find errors in the data
 * `3_audit.py` : audit street, city and update their names